remix-run/remix-website/data/posts/fog-of-war.md

 As you can see - this type of "discovery" allows for the route manifest to start small and grow with the user's path through the app, thus allowing your app to scale to any number of routes without incurring a performance hit on app load.

 As mentioned earlier, we've been dog-fooding this on https://shopify.com and we're loving the results.
-Prior to Fog of War, their route manifest contained 1300 routes and weighted over 10MB uncompressed.
-Once Fog of War was enabled, their initial homepage manifest dropped to just 3 routes and 1.9Kb uncompressed.
+Prior to Fog of War, their route manifest contained **1300 routes** and weighted over **10MB uncompressed**.
+Once Fog of War was enabled, their initial homepage manifest dropped to just **3 routes** and **1.9Kb uncompressed**.

 ## React Router Implementation